draeger-lab/refinegems/docs/source/database/subsets/protAA.rst

 Proteinogenic amino acids (protAA)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The definition of the Proteinogenic amino acids (protAA) subset contains all proteinogenic amino acids with a default percentage of 100%.

-..
-  @TODO: Reference?
+This *in silico* definition was derived by experts from biochemistry.

 .. list-table:: protAA composition
   :name: protaa_comp